 - Doodle – because making plans with a bunch of people at the same time is a big pain, until you start using this app.

-Good luck on your 2018 journey, whatever it may be.
+Good luck on your new year journey, whatever it may be.
 And if you give any of these apps a try, I’d love to hear what you think and how they’ve worked for you (or not).

 *Note to self: replace scribbles with organized note taking app.